Telegraph (song): Reception and legacy

 The first OMD release in the wake of parent album Dazzle Ships critical panning, "Telegraph" also received negative appraisals.
 Mike Gardner of Record Mirror described the song as "a well-recorded piece of nonsense that doesn't show any ideas apart from starting and ending", while Smash Hits journalist Dave Rimmer called it "jolly, jangly, deliberately obscure and dull as proverbial dishwater".
 Philippa Hawker of The Age was more favourable, observing "wonderfully hysterical electropop" that deals with "the relationship between the medium and the message".

 In a retrospective review, AllMusic's Stewart Mason hailed the single as "insanely catchy" and "brilliant, a tongue-in-cheek ode to an all-but-obsolete technology that had once been state of the art."
 He added, "As the state-of-1983 electronics of the arrangement sound more and more quaint, the irony grows sharper."
 John Doran of The Quietus viewed the song as "perhaps the apex of [OMD's] achievements in painting vignettes of love and yearning in an age where society dictates that lovers are often apart."
 Rolling Stone ranked the track among the "100 Best Songs of 1983", with critic Rob Sheffield writing, "'Telegraph' is the crown jewel [of Dazzle Ships], a satire of how people keep falling for the utopian promises of new social media.
 (Talk about a song that's decades ahead of its time.)"
-The Big Issues Chris Keller also lauded "Telegraph", but favoured the "delectable" extended 12" version, which he felt "really lets the song show its teeth".
+Classic Pop editor Ian Peel favoured the extended 12" version, in which he felt the track "truly came alive".

-Musician Telekinesis cited the track as a key influence during the making of his album Ad Infinitum (2015).
+Musician Telekinesis cited "Telegraph" as a key influence during the making of his album Ad Infinitum (2015).

 B-side

-A new track entitled "66 and Fading" features as the B-side to both the 7" and 12" releases of "Telegraph".
+A new song entitled "66 and Fading" features as the B-side to both the 7" and 12" releases of "Telegraph".
 The long instrumental track continues the band tradition of including more experimental songs as B-sides.
-The song was not featured on Dazzle Ships and remained exclusive to this release until the inclusion of an edited version in the Navigation: The OMD B-Sides album in 2001 and then reinstated to its full length on the remastered special edition of Dazzle Ships in 2008.
+The track was not featured on Dazzle Ships and remained exclusive to this release until the inclusion of an edited version in the Navigation: The OMD B-Sides album in 2001 and then reinstated to its full length on the remastered special edition of Dazzle Ships in 2008.

 "66 and Fading" is composed of the same chords as the track "Silent Running" (included on Dazzle Ships) but reversed and slowed down.